Links on Android Authority may earn us a commission. Learn more.

 Things only get complicated — not necessarily hard — with high speeds, traffic, and tackling wet or rough terrain.
 Many people aren’t prepared for the acceleration and braking of better scooters, which can throw them off if they’re not braced for it.
 Similarly, riding in traffic requires a lot of situational awareness, since other vehicles won’t necessarily see you, and even the biggest scooter tire is going to bounce higher off a bump than a car.

 When in doubt, go with the e-bike.
 E-bikes are better supported by vendors and repair shops, and often better equipped for carrying cargo and passengers.
 If a bike’s motor breaks down or runs out of power, you can still pedal it home.

 The main advantages of a scooter are performance, and portability, in the case of folding ones.
 You won’t find many e-bikes that can break 30mph (48kph), and if you don’t have a safe place to park or charge, portability can suddenly dwarf every other issue.

 If it’s an option, never park in dark or isolated areas for extended periods of time.
-That could mean as little as 10 to 30 minutes, since it doesn’t take long to ride off or lift a scooter into a truck bed once any locks have been cut.
+That could mean as little as 10 minutes, since it doesn’t take long to ride off or lift a scooter into a truck bed once any locks have been cut.
 Chances are theft won’t happen that quickly, but the risk is there.